-Research: My research concerns the combinatorial structures that arise in the geometry of algebraic varieties and the leveraging of these "tropical" methods to study curves, moduli, and enumerative geometry.
+Research: I study combinatorial and "tropical" structures that arise in the geometry of algebraic varieties and use them to study curves, moduli, and enumerative geometry.

 Teaching: Part II Algebraic Geometry (Lent 2021) & Part III Algebraic Surfaces (Lent 2021).

-Editorial: I serve on the editorial board of the Mathematical Proceedings of the Cambridge Philosophical Society.
+Editorial: I am an editor for the Mathematical Proceedings of the Cambridge Philosophical Society.
 Instructions for submission are here.

 I support and believe in Federico Ardila's axioms:

 Mathematical talent is distributed equally among different groups, irrespective of geographic, demographic, and economic boundaries.

 Everyone can have joyful, meaningful, and empowering mathematical experiences.